 Reducing the risk of injury during competition is a major focus within our program.
-That said, injuries do happen in sports and we closely coordinate with physical therapist to get our athletes back to full speed as safely and quickly as possible.
+That said, injuries do happen in sports and we closely coordinate with physical therapists to get our athletes back to full speed as safely and quickly as possible.

 We are adamant about maintaining great technique in all our exercises and drills.
 We insist athletes pay attention to detail, and warm up and stretch appropriately during training.
 Athletes are built different and their postures vary.
-These are additional factors must be addressed during training and ongoing development.
+These are additional factors that must be addressed during training and ongoing development.

 An athlete's ability to execute dynamic skill is largely based on the body's ability to transfer force and generated power from the ground to the desired areas of the body.
 Ground based exercises provide a base of support and are key components in developing the power needed for many athletic movements.

 Posterior Chain musculature includes the gastronomes, hamstrings, gluteus, and lower back muscles.
 These muscles create the power source for triple extension, which involves the coordinated movement of the ankles, knees, and hips.
 This occurs in every action sport.

 We develop the complete body for explosive movement and strength.
 This includes the proper balance of power lifting, bodybuilding, and functional strength training, for each athlete's current level of development, sport, position, and future goals.

 Today's young athletes are often subjected to unbalanced strength training programs, either at school or with a select team, because the coaches fail to coordinate their workouts with all the other activities an athlete participates in outside of their program.
 We make the necessary adjustments each workout and every week, to keep athletes on track, safely and efficiently.
 This creates better progression and faster recovery.